wacncontent/CustomizeTool/removeCommentOutput2/articles/best-practices-resource-manager-design-templates.md

 various views such as team, project, individual, and education.

-Businesses often want software development teams to create a template for consistent deployment of a solution while also offering constraints so certain items within that environment remain fixed and can’t be overridden.
-For example, a bank might require a template to include RBAC so a programmer can’t revise a banking solution to send data to a personal storage account.
+Businesses often want software development teams to create a template for consistent deployment of a solution while also offering constraints so certain items within that environment remain fixed and can't be overridden.
+For example, a bank might require a template to include RBAC so a programmer can't revise a banking solution to send data to a personal storage account.

 ### Corporate IT